Monarch butterfly: Larva

 As the caterpillar completes its growth, it is 4.5 cm long (large specimens can reach 5 cm) and 7 to 8 mm wide, and weighs about 1.5 g, compared to the first instar, which is 2 to 6 mm long and 0.5 to 1.5 mm wide.
 Fifth-instar larvae greatly increase in size and weight.
 They then stop feeding and are often found far from milkweed plants as they seek a site for pupating.
+A monarch caterpillar can travel up to 10 meters from its milkweed plant to find a safe place to pupate.

-In a laboratory setting, the fourth- and fifth-instar stages of the caterpillar showed signs of aggressive behavior with lower food availability.
-Attacked caterpillars were found to be attacked when it was feeding on milkweed leaves, and the caterpillars attacked when foraging for milkweed.
+In a laboratory setting, the fourth- and fifth-instar caterpillar stages showed aggressive behavior with lower food availability.
+Attacked caterpillars were found to be attacked when feeding on milkweed leaves, and the caterpillars attacked when foraging for milkweed.
 This demonstrates the aggressive behavior of monarch caterpillars due to the availability of milkweed.